dlyubimov/HBase-Lattice/README.md

 and emphasis on Time Series data.

 Like OLAP, it has concepts of facts, measures, dimensions and dimension hierarchies.
-Data query is supported by means of 1) declarative query api or 2) simple select-like query language.
+Data query is supported by means of
+# declarative query api or
+# simple select-like query language;
+# HblInputFormat for distributed locality-sensitive bulk cube queries /exports;
+# R package to load summaries as R data frames for further processing.